ericoporto/ags-manual-wiki/TextParser.md

 response.

 Sometimes, you want to accept two different words that are not synonyms as the same thing.
+Let's call these *"alternatives"*.
 For example, the words "take" and "eat" normally have totally different meanings, so you wouldn't make them synonyms of each other.
 However, if the player has a headache tablet, for instance, then "take tablet" and "eat tablet" would both be valid.
 This is where the